Ipperwash Crisis: Inquiry

 The George family repeatedly called on the Ontario and federal governments to launch an inquiry into the events at Ipperwash.
 A public inquiry was launched on November 12, 2003, after the Ontario Conservatives lost power to Dalton McGuinty's Ontario Liberal Party in the 2003 election.

-The public inquiry was funded by the Government of Ontario but conducted by a neutral third party, Sidney B. Linden, pursuant to his powers as commissioner established under the Ontario Public Inquiries Act.
-The inquiry's mandate was to inquire and report on events surrounding the death of Dudley George.
-The inquiry was also asked to make recommendations that would avoid violence in similar circumstances in the future.
+The Ipperwash Inquiry was established on April 20, 2004, by the Government of Ontario to report on events surrounding the death of George.
+It was funded by the provincial government and conducted by Sidney B. Linden, pursuant to his powers as commissioner established under the Public Inquiries Act.
+The act was passed in 1990 and has since been updated (2009).
+The inquiry's mandate was to report on events surrounding the death and make recommendations that would avoid violence in similar circumstances in the future.
 The inquiry was neither a civil nor criminal trial.

 During the inquiry, a 17-minute tape recording surfaced that cast new light on the events at Ipperwash.
 The tape records a conversation between OPP Inspector Ron Fox and Inspector John Carson, the OPP commander overseeing the standoff at Ipperwash, prior to George's death.
 They discussed Premier Mike Harris's view that the government has "tried to pacify and pander to these people far too long" and to use "swift affirmative action" to remove them from the park.

 Other testimony has further put the Harris government in a bad light.
 In particular, former Harris aide Deb Hutton repeatedly testified in November, 2005 that she couldn't remember any specific conversations.
 This led Julian Falconer, acting as counsel for Aboriginal Legal Services of Toronto, to pointedly remark on cross-examination that Hutton had used phrases to the effect of "I don't recall" on 134 separate occasions in her in-chief testimony.

 Former Ontario Attorney General Charles Harnick also testified that Harris shouted, "I want the fucking Indians out of the park."
 Later witnesses denied Harnick's evidence, but the Ipperwash Inquiry concluded that Harnick's testimony was credible and that Premier Harris did in fact make the remarks (Report of the Ipperwash Inquiry, Vol.1, p.
 363).
 Harris appeared before the inquiry on February 14, 2006.
 He testified that he had never said the statement attributed to him by Harnick.
 Justice Linden "found the statements were made and they were racist, whether intended or not".

 The evidentiary hearings of the inquiry ended on June 28, 2006.
 Justice Linden's final report and findings of the inquiry were released on May 31, 2007.
+Along with 100 recommendations meant to enhance government relations with First Nations and to prevent similar escalation of violence in future situations, the report found that "the appropriation of the Stony Point reserve by the Government of Canada in 1942 was unprecedented in Canadian history."